d16-nichevo/alternity-initiative-tracker/readme.md

 ## Contact the Author

+Feedback and suggested features are welcome, but bear in mind this is a hobby project, not a job.

-You can contact me [here](http://deck16.net/contact).
+Ways to contact me are listed [here](http://deck16.net/contact).
 Email is preferred.

-Feedback and suggested features are welcome, but bear in mind this is a hobby project, not a job.
+You can also post on [this Reddit thread](https://www.reddit.com/r/Alternity2018/comments/9vqp2v/initiative_tracker_web_tool/).